firefart/isp_stats/README.md

 * download the raspbian-lite zip and extract it https://www.raspberrypi.org/downloads/raspbian/
 * write the extracted image to sdcard https://www.raspberrypi.org/documentation/installation/installing-images/
 * Create an empty file in the mounted `boot` partition with name `ssh` (without an extension) to enable the ssh deamon on start
 * Connect the raspberry using an ethernet cable to your router.
 Don't use WIFI as it is probably slower than your internet connection and would give false statistics.
 If your internet connection is faster or around 100Mbps you will need an USB Gigabit Ethernet adapter as the raspberry only has a 10/100 ethernet interface.
-The adapter will do around 200Mbps maximum because the bus speed is limited but it should work for most home internet connections.
+The adapter will do around 200Mbps maximum because the bus speed is limited.
+Currently the adapter is very unstable when it comes to speed but I'm constantly trying to improve the setup.
+Once the raspberry is usable I will update this repo.
+In the meantime you can only test connections <= 100Mbps with a raspberry, for faster connections you need another hardware.
 * Connect power
 * Login via SSH with user `pi` and password `raspberry`
 * sudo raspi-config